habitat-sh/habitat/www/source/blog/2018-08-18-lift-and-shift-hab.html.md

 ## Running Table Setting Locally

 Let's explore how to run Table Setting locally before getting started with Habitat.
 As a prerequisite, Python 3.7 should be installed.
 This quickly brings us to the downside of shipping anything other than a single, executable artifact as disparity can easily creep in!
 For example, there are [two major versions](https://wiki.python.org/moin/Python2orPython3) of Python: `2.x` now seen as legacy, and `3.x` that we will use here.
-Choosing Python 3.7 affects how we run Table Setting because we have the correct Python in our `PATH`.
+Choosing Python 3.7 affects how we run Table Setting because we require the correct `python` executable in our `PATH`.
 Assuming that is the case, Table Setting can be run via:

 ````bash
 $ git clone https://github.com/skpaterson/table-setting